ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

     "script_params": ["arg1", "arg2"]
   }]
 ```
-For more detail on how to store your script and artifacts in a Bluemix object store and use the same script during customization see the [samples page](./Customization-script-on-Bluemix-Object-Store.html).
+For more detail on how to store your script and artifacts in a {{site.data.keyword.Bluemix_short}} object store and use the same script during customization see the [samples page](./Customization-script-on-Bluemix-Object-Store.html).

 ### SoftLayer Swift
 ```